 Calvin Jarrett (Donald Sutherland) is a good provider, a thoughtful husband, and an understanding father who commutes daily to his well-paying job as a tax attorney.
 Beth Jarrett (Mary Tyler Moore) is an enviable wife and mother, cool, calmly collected, chic, a fine figure on the golf course and in her own living room.

-Conrad (Tim Hutton) is a perfect teenage son – a straight-A high school student, the pride of the swimming team, a “nice” boy who doesn’t take drugs or embarrass anybody.
+Conrad (Tim Hutton, who won a Best Supporting Actor Oscar for the role) is a perfect teenage son – a straight-A high school student, the pride of the swimming team, a “nice” boy who doesn’t take drugs or embarrass anybody.

 Then tragedy strikes.
-An older brother is killed in a boating accident, Conrad assumes a hidden guilt and feels he can’t take his brother’s place in his parents’ eyes, a schism grows between the parents and the boy attempts suicide.
+His popular older brother is killed in a boating accident that he survives and Conrad is overwhelmed by guilt and suicidal depression.
+He feels he can’t take his brother’s place in his parents’ eyes and a schism grows between the parents and the son after he attempts suicide.

 After four months in a mental hospital, he returns to discover a deep silence growing in his once-friendly home.